How to Achieve the Capacity of Asymmetric Channels: Introduction

 \section{Introduction}

-In this paper, our goal is to describe coding techniques which allow reliable transmission up to the capacity of discrete memoryless, \emph{a}symmetric channels.
-As we will see, there are at least three very different approaches to this problem, and each of those has many variants.
-Before describing the asymmetric coding techniques, let us quickly review how to solve the problem in the symmetric scenario.
+We survey various coding techniques for achieving the capacity of an \emph{asymmetric} channel.
+There are at least three approaches for this problem, and each of them has multiple variants.
+Before describing these asymmetric coding techniques, let us quickly review how to solve the problem in the symmetric scenario.